fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 ### `<worker>` directive

-Some plugins do not work with multi process workers feature automatically, e.g.
+Some plugins do not work with multi-process workers feature automatically, e.g.
 `in_tail`.
 However, these plugins can be configured to run on specific workers with `<worker N>` directive. `N` is a zero-based worker index.